bsorrentino/bsorrentino/_draft/2023-10-17-validating-external-data-in-fullstack-app.md

 ## Introduction

-During my experience using [langchain.js] with [typescript] to implement the powerful “functions calling” features, I've meet for first time the [Zod] framework for functions schema definition.
-I was fascinated by meaningful syntax in the schema declaration and I decided to delve into to better understand its usage and possibilities. during my search I landed on this YouTube [video][youtube] from [ByteGrad] and quickly everything has been perfectly clear for me: “**ALWAYS use Zod in  typescript applications**” and below I’ll explain the main reasons of such choice.
+During my experience using [langchain.js] with [typescript] to implement the powerful “functions calling” features, I've meet for first time the [zod] framework for functions schema definition.
+I was fascinated by meaningful syntax in the schema declaration and I decided to delve into to better understand its usage and possibilities. during my search I landed on this YouTube [video][youtube] from [ByteGrad] and quickly everything has been perfectly clear for me: “**ALWAYS use zod in  typescript applications**” and below I’ll explain the main reasons of such choice.

 ### The Challenge with External Data